This Old Toilet®

 Q: Do you sell the inside working parts for the tank?

-A: They are available through another office which we are allied with.
+A: They are available through another office which we contract with for fulfillment.
 Visit our Internal Parts page to find contact information.

 Q: Do you have toilet seats for the American Standard Vent-Away style toilets?